soc221b/pinia-plugin-persistedstate-2/README.md

 )
 ```

+- `persist?: boolean`: Defaults to `true`.
+Whether to persist store.

 - `key?: string`: Defaults to `store.$id`.
 The key to store the persisted state under.

 - `includePath?: string[]`: An array of any paths to partially persist the state.